Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Text Depth for Different Ring Thicknesses:
    * If text depth is greater than ring thickness
    * There should be validation for this case.
+   * In this case, just log a warning and continue with a _cap_.

 The script should return errors by: